Life in the beginning

 Producing our own feed provides Yumbah with control and traceability, from raw ingredients through to manufacturing and storage.
 Research and development into nutrition is ongoing, focusing on sustainable ingredients that improve the growth and survival, colour, texture and flavour of our abalone.

 Yumbah Aquafeed is free from antibiotics, pesticides, artificial colouring or pigments and growth hormones.

 After 6 months

-In the grow-out system a continuous mix of crashing, rushing and slow flowing seawater simulates the perfect conditions for abalone.
-Here the abalone thrive for the next two to three years increasing in size from 20mm to 100mm.
-Grow-out encompasses most of the production area with more than three quarters of the growing area dedicated to this part of the production cycle.
-The system can be efficiently fed and cleaned and all the tanks are closely monitored.
-Density control is a constant job in grow-out area and as the abalone grow they must be partially de-stocked to provide optimum space to grow.
+In the grow-out system, a continuous mix of crashing, rushing and slow-flowing seawater simulate the perfect conditions for abalone.
+Here, the abalone thrive for the next two to three years, increasing in size from 20mm to 100mm.
+Grow-out encompasses most of the production area, with more than three-quarters of the growing area dedicated to this part of the production cycle.
+The system can be efficiently fed and cleaned and all of the tanks are closely monitored.
+Density control is a constant job in the grow-out area and as the abalone grow they must be partially de-stocked to provide optimum space to grow.

 After 2-3 years

-Here sophisticated grading and packaging technology is applied to conclude the process creating a perfect packaged abalone offering fit the most discerning customers in the world.
+Here, sophisticated grading and packaging technology is applied to conclude the process creating a perfectly packaged abalone offering, fit the most discerning customers in the world.